Voter ID (India): Physical appearance

 On the front, the Elector Photo Identity Card contains the voter's name, the name of a relative they have chosen (such as their father or mother), and the voter's picture, along with the voter's ID number.
 On the back of the card, the voter's home address is printed, along with an image of their Electoral Registration Officer's signature.
 The back also mentions the voter's electoral district and their assembly constituency.
 The newer series also contains a 'part number', which lets voters and election officials locate voters on their electoral roll.

 Obtaining voter card

-The voter card is issued to all Indian citizens who have attained the age of 18 years and qualify to be a voter.
-One has to apply on prescribed Form-6 of Election Commission attached with proof of ID, Indian nationality, age and residence.

-Those of "unsound mind", convicted of "corrupt practices", or offenses related to elections are ineligible to vote.

-Applicants have to submit paper Form-6 to their Booth Level officer (BLO) of the area.

-Applicants can also apply online on the website of the chief electoral officer given for that State or can directly apply to the website named Voters' Service Portal.